Silph5/libtrychain/README.md

 ## Limitations

-There a few significant limitations to libtrychain
+There a few significant limitations to libtrychain:

  - Fail chain reports are limited to 1024 characters (will be truncated if necessary)
  - Requires functions to follow the enforced pattern (as in, to use this lib you will need to design or refactor many functions to return the ltc_status enum, and to check functions they themselves call)